Frieza: Abilities

 Frieza is capable of moving at superhuman speeds and flying, and has quick reflexes.
-Like most characters in the series, he can harness a supernatural energy known as Ki and manipulate it into powerful and devastating concussive beams of said energy, with which he is able to destroy planets with relative ease.
-Some of Frieza's signature ki techniques include the Death Beam (デスビーム, Desu Bīmu), a sharp piercing beam from his finger, and the Death Ball (デスボール, Desu Bōru), a large energy sphere he used to destroy planet Namek and previous to that, Planet Vegeta.
-He is capable of surviving in the vacuum of space, and also seems to possess some form of telekinesis, being able to lift opponents without touching them and cause them to explode.
+Like most characters in the series, he can harness a supernatural energy known as Ki and manipulate it into powerful and devastating concussive beams of said energy, with which he can destroy planets with relative ease.
+Some of Frieza's signature ki techniques include the Death Beam (デスビーム, Desu Bīmu), a sharp, piercing beam from his finger, and the Death Ball (デスボール, Desu Bōru), a large energy sphere he used to destroy Planet Namek and, before that, Planet Vegeta.
+He is capable of surviving in the vacuum of space and also seems to possess some form of telekinesis, being able to lift opponents without touching them and causing them to explode.

-Frieza's power was so great over time, that his body could not comfortably contain it and a series of physical transformations were developed that limit his actual strength.
+Frieza's power was so great over time that his body could not comfortably contain it, and a series of physical transformations were developed that limit his actual strength.
 While changing shape from his "first form", each alteration builds on the previous.
-In all, Frieza has three transformed states, each with increasing power, some larger than others and each resulting in different physical attributes, although the two transformed states (along with his first form) were merely to suppress Frieza's power, and that his fourth transformed state is actually his true form, while a fifth further transformation (Golden Frieza) that he discovered after his four months of training actually increases his power drastically and lets out most of his latent strength.
+In all, Frieza has three transformed states, each with increasing power, some larger than others, and each resulting in different physical attributes, although the two transformed states (along with his first form) were merely to suppress Frieza's power, and that his fourth transformed state is his true form, while a fifth and later sixth further transformation that he discovers after performing vigorous times of training that increase his power drastically and lets out most of his latent strength.